Rumuruti Solar Power Station: Location

-The power station is located in the town of Rumuruti, the county headquarters of Laikipia County, approximately 230 km, by road, north of Nairobi, the capital and largest city of Kenya.
+The site of the under-construction power station is located in the town of Rumuruti, the county headquarters of Laikipia County, approximately 230 km, by road, north of Nairobi, the capital and largest city of Kenya.
 The government of Laikipia County has provided 300 acre, on which the power station will be built.

 Overview

-In June 2018, Kenergy Renewalables Limited, a Kenyan solar energy company, signed a sales agreement with the Kenyan government for sale of 40 megawatts of electricity for a twenty-year contract period.
-Kenya Power and Lighting Company, the Kenyan electricity distribution company, shall pay US$0.08 per kilowatt hour for the 20-year duration of the contract.
+In June 2018, Kenergy Renewalables Limited, a Kenyan solar energy company, signed a sales agreement with the Kenyan government for sale of 40 megawatts of electricity for a 20-year contract period.
+Kenya Power and Lighting Company, the Kenyan electricity distribution company, would pay US$0.08 per kilowatt hour for the 20-year duration of the contract.

 Developers

-The developers of this power station include the following stakeholders (a) Kenergy Renewables Limited, a Kenyan company founded in 2011, that manages development activities before and during construction, including permitting, procurement, engineering and financing (b) Norfund, the Norwegian Fund for Developing Countries and (c) Scatec Solar, a solar products manufacturer based in Norway.
+The developers of this power station include: (a) Kenergy Renewables Limited, a Kenyan company founded in 2011, that manages development activities before and during construction, including permitting, procurement, engineering and financing (b) Norfund, the Norwegian Fund for Developing Countries and (c) Scatec Solar, a solar products manufacturer based in Norway.

 The three investors in the project formed a special purpose vehicle company to develop, construct, and operate the solar power station.
 The SPV company is called Rumuruti Solar Generation Holding.
-The SPV company is registered in the United Kingdom.
-The ownership of the SPV company is as illustrated in the table below:
+The SPV company is registered in the United Kingdom with the ownership illustrated in the table below: